-A northern Alberta First Nation suing over development on traditional land wants the federal and provincial governments to pay its court fees so it can afford to take the ongoing case to trial.
+A northern Alberta First Nation, suing over development on traditional lands, wants the federal and provincial governments to pay its court fees so it can afford to take the ongoing case to trial.

 Beaver Lake Cree Nation, about 200 kilometres northeast of Edmonton, launched a constitutional challenge in 2008 alleging an infringement of treaty rights to hunt, trap, fish and gather on the land.
 Last week, the band filed an application for advanced costs with the Court of Queen’s Bench in Edmonton.

 - Alberta oilsands facing aboriginal legal onslaught in 2014

 - Alberta First Nations suing regulator over denial to weigh in on oilsands project

 The First Nation, with fundraising help from Indigenous rights’ group Raven Trust, has paid more than $1.5 million in legal fees to date, according to the application for advanced costs.